fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 1. the nominalized versions of these types don't support structural subtyping.
 2. is not possible to support structural subtyping in the natural compiled representations of anonymous record types

-## Design Principle: Attributes and interfaces
+## Design Principle: Kind B just add .NET metadata, nothing else

-There are numerous aspects of the F#/.NET object system that coud be supported by "Kind A" anonymous record types (which have full .NET metadata and a backing .NET type).
+There are numerous aspects of the F#/.NET object system that coud be supported by "Kind B" anonymous record types (which have full .NET metadata and a backing .NET type).
 This incudes
 * properties (computerd on-demand)
 * interface implementations
 * methods